Latent Agents in Networks: Estimation and Targeting: Auxiliary Results

-In this section, we provide various identities on $M$ and $H$ matrices and some preliminary results on consumption equilibria.

-\paragraph{Identities on $M$ and $H$ Matrices.} Our first result, Lemma \ref{lem:MInv}, characterizes properties of $M$ and $H$ as well as their inverses.
-This result also sheds light on when the entries of some of these matrices are nonzero.
-This characterization exploits whether the underlying network is strongly connected.
+Our first two results, Lemma \ref{lem:MInv0} and Lemma \ref{lem:MInv}, characterize properties of $M$ and $H$ as well as their inverses.
+Some of the characterizations assume strong connectivity of the underlying network.
 We say that a directed network is strongly connected if it is possible to reach any node from every other node by traversing directed edges in the underlying network.